 Brain damage can result in a host of issues in infants, and some of them might not be fully diagnosed or recognized until they are older.
 Although the statute of limitations in Michigan states you have two years from the injury in the state of Michigan to file a malpractice claim, the law of discovery may be considered if the symptoms did not appear until later.
 Complications can include:

 - learning disabilities

 - behavioral issues

-If you suspect your baby is the victim of brain damage from a birth injury, Eileen Kroll is an experienced birth injury lawyer and registered nurse.
+If you suspect your baby is the victim of brain damage from a birth injury, or has suffered a birth injury due to doctor or hospital negligence, Eileen Kroll is an experienced birth injury lawyer and registered nurse.
+She has years of experience with birth injury cases.
 Her medical training will help her present a strong case in court and get your child the compensation he or she deserves.
-Call us today at 1-866-MICH-LAW (1-866-642-4529) for a no obligation consultation.
+Call us today at 866-MICH-LAW for a no obligation consultation.
 We never charge a fee unless a recovery is made.

 Disclaimer : The information provided is general and not for legal advice.
 The blogs are not intended to provide legal counsel and no attorney-client relationship is created nor intended.